 This classic article indicates some of the criteria that might be used in judging interesting ideas.
 This is a foundation paper as it articulates the criteria you should use in evaluating how interesting research ideas are and in developing research ideas of your own.
 The critical factor affecting the impact of any research is the extent to which it addresses and interesting and important research question.
-Reviewers will be evaluating your work and others according to whether and how much it meets the criteria of "interestingness".
+Reviewers will be evaluating your work and others according to whether and how much it meets the criteria of "interestingness."

-Gregory Mankiw (1996), "My Rules of Thumb"
+N. Gregory Mankiw, "My Rules of Thumb," The American Economist.

+One researcher presents a set of rules of thumb about best practices for working in academia.
 Stimulus to talk about working style and becoming an academic.
 Please think about what you think it takes and how your working style and previous life is going to help you develop as an academic.